 Expat families with children moving to Tokyo will find countless activities to keep them occupied.
-Expats can take their pick of family-friendly distractions, from the National Museum of Emerging Science and Innovation to the Joypolis centres with amusement rides and arcade games as well as Tokyo Disneyland.
+Expats can take their pick of family-friendly distractions, from the National Museum of Emerging Science and Innovation to Tokyo Disneyland.

 - CON: Difficult work-life balance

-It often seems that life in Tokyo is all ‘work hard’ without any ‘play hard’.
-With long business hours and few statutory paid leave allowances, it’s not uncommon to feel burnt out when working here.
-To avoid this, some expats try to get out of the city for a weekend break and find themselves relaxing in the hot spring resorts in Hakone and the Izu peninsula or hiking, skiing and snowboarding in Hakuba during winter.
+Life in Tokyo often seems to be all 'work hard' without any 'play hard'.
+With long business hours and few statutory paid leave allowances, it's not uncommon to feel burnt out when working here.
+To avoid this, some expats try to get out of the city for a weekend break and find themselves relaxing in the hot spring resorts in Hakone and the Izu Peninsula or hiking, skiing and snowboarding in Hakuba during winter.